 In order to not get tired easily, you should be looking out for a lightweight edger that is easy to carry around as you work.
-Basically, a light weight edger will also be featuring less power but a 6 or 7-pound edger should be more than enough to take on your lawn without leaving you all stressed up after the days’ work.
+Basically, a lightweight edger will also be featuring less power but a 6 or 7-pound edger should be more than enough to take on your lawn without leaving you all stressed up after the days’ work.

 There are three major power sources for powering up your edger, they are; battery, corded, and gas.
-All these options of power have its good and bad sides.
+All these options of power have their good and bad sides.
 For instance, the corded actually maintains a constant power but not quite mobile while the battery-powered is an easy one to move around but needs a regular charge, and the gas option is a very powerful one but the price is always on the high side and it tends to be noisy.

 It will be best to go with one that will fit the property that will be using the edger.

-When you are going with the battery powered option, it will be best to put the battery life into consideration.
-This will determine how fast you can finish up and whether it won’t stop half way through your work when it needs a recharge.
+When you are going with the battery-powered option, it will be best to put the battery life into consideration.
+This will determine how fast you can finish up and whether it won’t stop halfway through your work when it needs a recharge.

-Normally, it should take about 30 minutes to treat an average sized yard, but it will be wise to go for an edger that can stand a little more than that without needing a recharge, just in case you will be needing more time.
+Normally, it should take about 30 minutes to treat an average-sized yard, but it will be wise to go for an edger that can stand a little more than that without needing a recharge, just in case you will be needing more time.

 The best battery packs should be able to give about 45 to 60 minutes of battery life.

-Edgers come in different shapes and sizes, making them also different in weight.
+Edgers come in different shapes and sizes, making them also differ in weight.
 The size of the engine can affect the weight greatly by making it heavier.
 A heavier model can be difficult to push around and may get you tired easily, not also forgetting it is hard to maneuver.
 But the heavier model is always more powerful, highly durable, with more features when compared with the lightweight models.

-When you’ve decided whether it is a gas-powered, electric or battery-powered edger you are going for, you should make sure to know how far away you will be using it.
+When you’ve decided whether it is a gas-powered, electric, or battery-powered edger you are going for, you should make sure to know how far away you will be using it.
 An electric edger will be needing an extension cord for power and it will be stress-free if you have a long extension cord or if where you will be using it is close enough to the house.

-A gas powered or battery powered model will be a suitable choice if where you plan to use the edger is far away from where it can be plugged into electricity.
+A gas-powered or battery-powered model will be a suitable choice if where you plan to use the edger is far away from where it can be plugged into electricity.